This article is part of a larger series on VoIP.

 The best business phone systems are scalable, allowing business users to start with an entry-level package and upgrade to one with advanced features.
 The call whisper tool is often bundled with other popular features like call barge and call monitor.
-Some of our top picks for call whisper providers include RingCentral and 8×8.
+Here are some of our top picks:

 Frequently Asked Questions (FAQs)